bjon1/bjon1/README.md

 # Hi there, I'm Benjamin 👋
-## 🔭 I'm exploring the world of computers
+#### 🔭 I'm exploring the world of computers
-## 🌱 I'm studying computer engineering at university
-## 🤔 I'm interested in both software development and hardware design
+#### 🌱 I'm studying computer engineering at university, interested in both software and hardware
-## ⚡ I'm currently a full-stack web developer for a small business...
+#### ⚡ I'm currently a full-stack web developer for a small business...
-## 😄 ...and I'm working on an autonomous robot for my university
+#### 😄 ...and I'm working on an autonomous robot for my university
-## 👯 Let's collaborate together to make an amazing project
+#### 👯 Let's collaborate together to make an amazing project
-## 📫 Reach me at bcjon3@gmail.com, or connect with me on LinkedIn https://www.linkedin.com/in/ben-jon/
+#### 📫 Reach me at bcjon3@gmail.com, or connect with me on LinkedIn https://www.linkedin.com/in/ben-jon/